mihailrc/selfDrivingCarTerm3/semanticSegmentation/README.md

 * learning rate: 0.0001
 * dropout: 0.5

-The following graph shows that the loss as a function of training time.
+The following graph shows the loss as a function of training time.

 ![loss](loss.png)